Chaitannyaa/90DaysOfDevOps/2023/day74/chaitannyaa.md

-# Day 74 - Connecting EC2 with Grafana.
+# Day 74 - Monitor your AWS EC2 instances with Grafana.

-Connect an Linux and one Windows EC2 instance with Grafana.
+Connect a Linux and Windows EC2 instance with Grafana.
 By doing so, we'll be able to monitor various components of our servers and gain valuable insights into their performance.
 So let's dive right in and get started!

-## Prerequisites

-Before we begin, make sure you have the following prerequisites in place:

-1. An active AWS account.
-2. Two EC2 instances: one running Linux and the other running Windows.
-3. Grafana installed on a separate EC2 instance or a server.

-If you haven't set up these prerequisites yet, take some time to do so before proceeding.
-Once you have everything ready, let's move on to the next steps.

 ## Step 1: Install Grafana

 To begin, we need to have Grafana installed on a separate EC2 instance or a server.
 Grafana is an open-source monitoring and visualization tool that provides a rich set of features for data analytics and monitoring various systems and applications.

-1. Launch an EC2 instance or use an existing one as your Grafana server.
-Make sure it meets the system requirements for Grafana.
-2. Connect to your Grafana server via SSH or any other remote access method.
-3. Install Grafana by following the this link---> [Install Grafana](https://90daysofdevopschallenge.hashnode.dev/day73-90daysofdevops-challenge-tws)
+1. Install Grafana by following this link---> [Install Grafana](https://90daysofdevopschallenge.hashnode.dev/day73-90daysofdevops-challenge-tws)

+2. Launch two more EC2 instances on AWS Linux and Windows for monitoring their resources using Grafana.

 Once you have Grafana up and running on your server, we can move on to the next step.